 Aviation Systems Technicians handle, service, and maintain Canadian Forces aircraft, ground equipment and associated support facilities.

-Aviation Systems Technicians are responsible for the maintenance of aircraft aviation systems including propulsion, airframe, electrical, weapon, and aircraft life support and their related components.
+Aviation Systems Technicians are responsible for the maintenance of aircraft aviation systems including propulsion, airframe, basic electrical, and their related components.
 They also perform the following duties:

 - Test, inspect and repair aviation systems

 - Perform quality assurance checks

 - Prepare and maintain aircraft forms and statistical data